 “There is so much to see and do in Singapore—despite its size, we could stay for six months and not see it all,” John says.

 They purchased folding bicycles and used them with the subway system to expand their range of travel.
 It was difficult to pull themselves away, but more adventures lay ahead.
 They reluctantly released their lines and continued north along the peninsula’s western shore.

 Restless would make seven more stops in Malaysia and Thailand before ending at the Phuket Yacht Haven (PYH).
 PYH is conveniently situated in the city of Laem Phrao on the northeast coast of Phuket, Thailand’s world-renowned island retreat, also infamous for enduring a devastating tsunami in 2004.

-Restless will stay in Phuket for a short period.
-John and Angie plan to explore and enjoy this area for the coming months.
-Within a 45-minute cruise of the marina, they can anchor in dozens of uninhabited coves.
-The protected waters of the Andaman Sea make for easy cruising in a naturally beautiful setting, all of which is secure under National Park protection.
+Restless stayed in Phuket for a short period, as John and Angie planned to explore and enjoy the area in the following months.
+Within a 45-minute cruise of the marina, they could anchor in dozens of uninhabited coves.
+The protected waters of the Andaman Sea would make for easy cruising in a naturally beautiful setting, all of which is secure under National Park protection.

-Having recorded more than 4,000 nautical miles in their trip log, John and Angie have had an amazing adventure since departing Hong Kong.
-They are now in the planning stages to ship Restless to the Mediterranean to continue their coastal cruising adventures in Europe.
+Having recorded more than 4,000 nautical miles in their trip log, John and Angie enjoyed an amazing adventure on board Restless.
+Next, they planned to ship her to Europe and continue their coastal cruising adventures in the Mediterranean.

 Connecting the Dots